Hi, I'm excited to be your new teacher! Fill out this quick form and myself or my assistant will be in touch with you in 24 hours!

 *My studio is very full for 2017 but I may have an opening for you so please call 768-PLAY to schedule a new student interview!
-Mommy & Me type “little music” classes, Preschool Piano, Private Violin Lessons, Piano Lessons, Music Theory Homeschool Classes and Group Piano or Ukulele Classes are offered at my studio.
+Mommy & Me type “little music” classes, Preschool Piano, Private Violin Lessons, Piano Lessons, Music Theory Homeschool Classes and Group Piano or Ukulele Classes are offered at my studio by myself and co-teacher and sister Sarah Jane.
 Please see information about ukulele classes here: https://violinjudy.com/ukulele/

 If you child is interested in music lessons , then I would love to chat with you about lessons.
 I discuss current lesson times available at the new student interview.
 If I don’t have a time that works well with your schedule I do have an active waiting list.
 I make contact each month with those on the list.
 I do teach EVERY day!
 I also offer little music (birth through ages 4 classes) you can learn about here and Little Mozarts Music Classes for ages 4-6 you can learn more about here!